aznanimedude/OCRS/README.md

 # OCRS
-playing around with recreating an old University Project
+Recreating an old University project to create a course registration system.

+Written using Django web framework